 3 / Change Your Cleaning Products

 Many cleaning products contain chemicals that are harmful to the environment, but there are now more and more options for ecological alternatives, namely non toxic cleaning products.
 Reducing the number of chemicals being used in cleaning products helps to reduce contamination risks for water sources and even the amount of harmful chemicals being polluted into the air.
-Using reusable cleaning items, such as bespoke tea towels from Countryside Art, will also help to reduce the waste from using cleaning products.
+Using reusable cleaning items will also help to reduce the waste from using cleaning products.

 4 / Change Light Fittings

 The amount of energy we’re using has an impact on the planet due to the emissions produced by power plants.
 Switching to LED light bulbs is an example of how to reduce the amount of energy being used within your home.
 It will also help you out as well as they last considerably longer than non-LED bulbs and will save you money on your electric bill.

 If you’re willing to invest more in more eco-friendly options, then consider installing solar power to provide energy for your home.
 Although the initial investment can be expensive to have solar panels installed, in the long term it can actually end up saving you money by bringing down your energy bills.
 For a more affordable option, you could try using solar-powered lights for your garden.

 6 / Improve Insulation

 One of the biggest ways to help reduce the amount of energy you’re using in your home is to improve the level of insulation you have.
 You can do this with a number of different methods with a range of costs involved such as: